By the dLife Editors

 - Allegra D tablets (pseudoephedrine)

-The second category is those products that actually contain sugar, most often cough syrups, cough drops, and lozenges.
-The extent of the effect on blood sugar relates to the amount taken per dose and number of doses taken daily.
-As an example, a non sugar-free cough drop may contain 2 to 4 grams of sugar, and a typical non sugar-free cough syrup 3 to 5 grams of sugar per two teaspoons.
+The second category is products that actually contain sugar: most often cough syrups, cough drops, and lozenges.
+The extent of the effect on blood sugar relates to the amount taken per dose, and the number of doses taken daily.
+As an example, a non-sugar-free cough drop may contain 2 to 4 grams of sugar, and a typical non-sugar-free cough syrup may contain 3 to 5 grams of sugar per two teaspoons.
 Multi-symptom cough and cold syrups may contain sugar as well as a decongestant.
-These are almost always available in a sugar-free variety but they may be more expensive and taste slightly different than those containing sugar.
+These are almost always available in a sugar-free variety, but they may be more expensive and taste slightly different than those containing sugar.

 - Robitussin Cough Syrup

 One other medicine that can affect blood glucose is ephedrine.
 It’s an ingredient in the asthma medicines Primatene and Bronkaid.
 Ephedrine is known to cause elevated blood pressure, blood sugar, and heart rate, and is best avoided.